-The Board has instructed the Secretary to review all communications so received (via regular or electronic mail), and to exercise his discretion not to forward to the Board correspondence that is inappropriate such as business solicitations, frivolous communications and advertising, routine business matters (i.e. business inquiries, complaints, or suggestions) and personal grievances.
+The Board has instructed the Secretary to review all communications so received (via regular or electronic mail), and to exercise his discretion not to forward to the Board correspondence that is inappropriate such as business solicitations, frivolous communications, advertising and personal grievances.
 However, any Director may at any time request the Secretary to forward any and all communications received by the Secretary and not forwarded to the Board.